-Measure every touch point of your customer’s journey by replicating a real customer enquiry and identify how your front-line teams handle enquiries into your business.
+Measure every touch point of your customer’s journey through Mystery Shopping!
+Replicate a real customer enquiry and identify how your front-line teams handle enquiries into your business.

 What is mystery shopping?